-- CM-A.1.1 The purpose of this Module is to provide the Central Bank of Bahrain's (CBB's) Directive concerning requirements relevant to the key elements of a sound credit risk management system which it expects conventional bank licensees to observe.
+- CM-A.1.1 The purpose of this Module is to provide the Central Bank of Bahrain's (CBB's) Directive concerning requirements relevant to the key elements of a sound credit risk management system which it expects Islamic bank licensees to observe.

 - CM-A.1.2 This Module must be read in conjunction with other parts of the Rulebook, mainly: (a) High-level Controls;

 - (b) Capital Adequacy;

 - (c) Liquidity Risk;

 - (d) Operational Risk;

-- (e) Interest Rate Risk in the Banking Book;

 - (f) Reputational Risk;

 - (g) Credit Risk;

 - (h) Stress Testing; and

-- (i) Internal Capital Adequacy Assessment Process ('ICAAP').
+- (i) Internal Capital Adequacy Assessment Process (ICAAP').